asemio/SZXX/README.md

 ## SZXX.Zip

-This ZIP parser is fully featured and will parse every type of ZIP found in the wild: every subtype of ZIP `2.0` and `4.5`, with compression methods `0` or `8`.
+This ZIP parser is fully featured and will parse every common type of ZIP found in the wild: every subtype of ZIP `2.0` and `4.5`, with compression methods `0` or `8`.

 Other types of ZIPs are rare and not realistically expected to be understood by applications other than the one that created it.